psychemedia/storytelling-notes/ass-tablecloth-stick.md

 ' Thank you, ' said the man, and now for what you have done I will pay you ;' so saying, he tore a branch from the tree, and fettled it up into a club with his knife.

-' There,' exclaimed he ; take this stick , and when you say to it, “ Up stick and fell him ," it will knock anyone down who angers you .'
+' There,' exclaimed he ; take this stick , and when you say to it, " Up stick and fell him ," it will knock anyone down who angers you .'

 The lad was overjoyed to get this stick — so away he went with it to the inn, and as soon as the publican appeared, Up stick and fell him !' was his cry.
 At the word the cudgel flew from his hand and battered the old publican on theback, rapped his head, bruised his arms, tickled his ribs, till he fell groaning on the floor; still the stick belaboured the prostrate man , nor would Jack call it off till he had recovered the stolen ass and table.
 Then he galloped home on the ass, with the table on his shoulders, and the stick in his hand.
 When he arrived there his father was dead, so he brought his ass into the stable, and pulled its ears till he had filled the manger with money.

-It was soon known through the town that Jack had returned rolling in wealth , and accordingly all the girls in the place set their caps at him . “ Now ,' said Jack, “ I shall marry the richest lass in the place; so to -morrow do you all come in front of my house with your money in your aprons.'
+It was soon known through the town that Jack had returned rolling in wealth , and accordingly all the girls in the place set their caps at him .
+'Now ,' said Jack, 'I shall marry the richest lass in the place; so to -morrow do you all come in front of my house with your money in your aprons.'

 Next morning the street was full of girls with aprons held out, and gold and silver in them ; but Jack's own sweetheart was among them , and she had neither gold nor silver, naught but two copper pennies, that was all she had.

-" Stand aside, lass,' said Jack to her, speaking roughly. " Thou hast no silver nor gold - stand off from the rest.'
+"Stand aside, lass,' said Jack to her, speaking roughly.
+'Thou hast no silver nor gold - stand off 'rom the rest.'
 She obeyed, and the tears ran down her cheeks, and filled her apron with diamonds.

-'Up stick and fell them ,' exclaimed Jack ; whereupon the cudgel leaped up, and running along the line of expectant damsels, knocked them all on the heads and left them senseless on the pavement.
-Jack took all their money and poured it into his truelove's lap. “ Now , lass,' he exclaimed, thou art the richest, and I shall marry thee.
+'Up stick and fell them,' exclaimed Jack; whereupon the cudgel leaped up, and running along the line of expectant damsels, knocked them all on the heads and left them senseless on the pavement.
+Jack took all their money and poured it into his truelove's lap.
+"Now , lass,' he exclaimed, thou art the richest, and I shall marry thee.

 Another version obtained in the East Riding :

 There was once a poor woodcutter who had three sons.
 They lived in a great forest and worked hard all day making fagots.
 The eldest of the three one day declared he was tired of his work, and should go and seek his fortune.
 He flung down his axe and started at once; he walked on and on till he was tired, and then sat down on a hillside to rest.
-Just as he was falling asleep, a little man, not so high as his knee, stood before him, and asked where he was going . " To seek my fortune, said the lad. “ Well ' , said the little man, ' go on over yon hills, and you will come to a white house.
+Just as he was falling asleep, a little man, not so high as his knee, stood before him, and asked where he was going .
+'To seek my fortune,' said the lad.
+'Well' , said the little man, 'go on over yon hills, and you will come to a white house.`

 Say Harry -cap hassent you, and you will be admitted .'
 The boy got up and travelled on till he came to the white house .
 He said what the little man had bade him, and was at once told to enter .
 He slept well, and on the morrow, when about to come away,